wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### Instrument Custom Java Code

-Each SDK enables you to instrument critical-path, proprietary business operations that are not based on an instrumented framework.
+Each SDK enables you to instrument critical business methods that are not handled by any instrumented framework.

-Setup consists of configuring and instantiating several helper objects in your microservice, defining the particular types of data to be collected, and augmenting the individual business operations with calls to SDK methods.
+Setup consists of configuring and instantiating several helper objects in your microservice, defining the particular types of data to be collected, and augmenting individual business methods with SDK operations.

 <table id = "sdks" width="100%">
 <colgroup>